shariq1989/cookbook/content/recipe/vietnamese_caramel_chicken.md

 +++
 title = "Vietnamese-Style Caramel Chicken" date = "2021-05-14"
+description = "
-description = "This Vietnamese-style caramel chicken is both sticky and sweet.
-You will love the highly flavorful chicken thighs and caramelized shallots.
-I top mine with serrano or Thai chilies, fresh cilantro, and a bit of lime zest." tags = [
+This Vietnamese-style caramel chicken thigh recipe is delicious.
+The thighs come out so sweet, but pop with a little bit of heat from the chilis.
+I top ours with serrano or Thai chilies, fresh cilantro, and a bit of lime zest." tags = [
     "entree",
 ]